Lithium Americas Corp. (LAC) Gains As Market Dips: What You Should Know

-Heading into today, shares of the metals and mining company had lost 5.73% over the past month, lagging the Basic Materials sector's gain of 7.22% and the S&P 500's gain of 2.18% in that time.
+Coming into today, shares of the metals and mining company had gained 12.64% in the past month.
+In that same time, the Basic Materials sector gained 8.62%, while the S&P 500 gained 4.57%.

 Investors will be hoping for strength from Lithium Americas Corp. as it approaches its next earnings release.
-The company is expected to report EPS of -$0.26, down 160% from the prior-year quarter.
+On that day, Lithium Americas Corp. is projected to report earnings of -$0.26 per share, which would represent a year-over-year decline of 160%.

 Investors should also note any recent changes to analyst estimates for Lithium Americas Corp.These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.87% lower.
-Lithium Americas Corp. is holding a Zacks Rank of #5 (Strong Sell) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.17% lower.
+Lithium Americas Corp. is currently sporting a Zacks Rank of #5 (Strong Sell).

-Looking at its valuation, Lithium Americas Corp. is holding a Forward P/E ratio of 17.39.
-This valuation marks a premium compared to its industry's average Forward P/E of 12.92.
+Valuation is also important, so investors should note that Lithium Americas Corp. has a Forward P/E ratio of 19.16 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.1.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.